 At the Hospital

-The day after your implant, you will have an ECG and blood tests.
+The day after the implant, you will have an ECG and blood tests.
 The ICD function may be checked again.
-This will require sedation.
+You may be sedated.

 American Heart Association

 Implantable cardioverter defibrillator.
 Heart Rhythm Society website.
 Available at: https://upbeat.org/common-treatments/implantable-cardioverter-defibrillator.
 Accessed August 30, 2021.

 Implantable cardioverter defibrillator (ICD).
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/device/implantable-cardioverter-defibrillator-icd-16.
 Accessed August 30, 2021.